 What is CCTV monitoring?

-Simply put, CCTV monitoring means your security cameras are monitored remotely, 24/7 by a team of security professionals.
+Simply put, CCTV monitoring means a team of security professionals remotely monitors your security cameras, 24/7.

 CCTV systems are the perfect way for a business to deter crime.
 That said, all too often criminals ignore the warning signs and still go about their business.
-Normally in the hope, the cameras aren’t being monitored and they are unlikely to get caught.
+Normally in the hope that nobody is monitoring the cameras and they are unlikely to get caught.

 An effective CCTV system will help to deter and spot threats.
-However, there are times when threats are missed and only picked up on the following day.
+However, there are times when nobody is present to spot these threats as they only picked them up on the following day.

 Monitored CCTV systems help to reduce the potential for and impact of crime on a business.